MARK DEREK

 No stranger to the ‘world of entertainment’, Mark drew musical influence from his father, one of Britain’s most admired country music vocalists and entertainers – Jon Derek.

-Mark says: When my Dad passed away in 2011 - renowned journalist/publicist, Tony Byworth paid tribute to him by saying:
+Mark says: When my father passed away in 2011 - renowned journalist/publicist, Tony Byworth paid tribute to him by saying:

 "Country Music has never been a dominant force in the British entertainment scene and achievement for home-grown artists, even less so.
 There has only been a handful to have scored any sort of acknowledgement outside of the genre but Jon Derek certainly ranks among those elite few.
 In fact, he stands head and shoulders above the majority enjoying success as a singer, musician, songwriter and innovator."

 It's hard to believe that since Tony wrote those words, Country Music has evolved beyond belief.
 Or has it?
-For the first time in its history, we now have British acts making it big in this genre of music, gaining mainstream chart success and a younger generation of fans seeing it as 'hip and trendy'.
+For the first time in its history, we now have some British acts making it in this genre of music and gaining mainstream chart success - and we have a younger generation of fans seeing it as 'hip and trendy'.
 But is this really country?
-Although I have the utmost respect for these groundbreaking artists - the music they, and their fellow counterparts represent is not what many of us would associate as country music.
-As a traditionalist, today's country sound is just way too modern for me, and leans more towards a pop/rock influence.
+Although I have the respect for these groundbreaking artists - the music they, and their fellow counterparts represent is not what many of us traditionalists would associate as country music.
+In my opinion, today's country sound is just way too modern for me, and leans more towards a pop/rock influence.
 I need to hear those heartfelt lyrics, a country twang and those conventional instruments we have long associated with country music.

-When I was growing up in London, back in the 1980's, it wasn't cool to admit to liking country music - even more so as a juvenile.
+When I was growing up in London, back in the 1980's, it wasn't cool to admit to liking country music.
 I took a lot of stick at school, and I was often made fun off - other kids used to taunt me with shouts of 'Yee Ha', 'Bang Bang' and 'Giddy Up'.
 I'm sure, in retrospect, their only recollection of country music would have resembled a scene out of a western movie with a singing cowboy riding off on his horse into the sunset.
-Nevertheless, labelled as different then, and as frustrating as it was - I'm glad I never turned my back on a music genre that has ingrained my whole being with a deep respect and love for country music, that to this day has never left me.
+Nevertheless, labelled as 'different' then, and as frustrating as it was - I'm glad I was never swayed to turn my back on a music genre which has ingrained my well-being with a deep respect and love for country music, that to this day has never left me.